gibbok/notes-open-policy-agent/README.md

 ### JWT Tokens

+It extract from the jwt token information and evaluate against OPA policy hardcoded in REGO.

 - User logs in to an authentication system, e.g. LDAP/AD/etc.
 - The user is given a JWT token encoding group membership and other user attributes stored in LDAP/AD
 - The user provides that JWT token to an OPA-enabled software system for authentication